 | **Partial fill** | `execute_perp_order` returns a filled size below the requested size | Do NOT auto-retry; present the realized fill and ask the user whether to top up or accept |

-| **Reject for guardrail** | API returns a guardrail trip (max leverage, drawdown halt, etc.) | Quote the specific guardrail; refuse to override even if the user asks; offer `analysis only` instead |
+| **Reject for guardrail** | API returns a guardrail trip (max leverage, drawdown halt, etc.) | Quote the specific guardrail; refuse to override even if the user asks; offer analysis only instead |

 | **Network / RPC error on Hyperliquid** | Order endpoint times out or returns 5xx | Wait 30s, refresh `get_futures_account`, then re-quote.
 After 3 consecutive failures, halt the workflow and surface the incident |

-| **Funding flip mid-strategy** | Funding sign reverses during `funding_arb` | Recommend `cancel_perp_order` on the stale leg; do not rotate the pair without re-running W3 |
+| **Funding flip mid-strategy** | Funding sign reverses during `funding_arb` (or PFS predicted it) | Recommend `cancel_perp_order` on the stale leg; do not rotate the pair without re-running W3 |

 | **Liquidation pressure** | Composite Workflow W2 returns RED on any open position | Surface immediately, before any new-trade discussion; recommend reduce / top-up |

-| **Strategy returns `no_trade`** | `analyze_futures_strategy` recommendation = `no_trade` | Quote the reason verbatim; do not propose a different family unless the user changes the universe |
+| **Strategy returns no_trade** | `analyze_futures_strategy` recommendation = `no_trade` | Quote the reason verbatim; do not propose a different family unless the user changes the universe |

-| **Confidence < 0.5** | Strategy object reports low confidence | Surface as discussion only; do not present as a recommendation; offer `analysis only` |
+| **Confidence < 0.5** | Strategy object reports low confidence | Surface as discussion only; do not present as a recommendation; offer analysis only |

 | **Conflict with Trail Heat** | A trade idea on a protocol whose Trail Heat just collapsed | Pause the workflow; recommend `protect_portfolio` workflow via Trail Marshal first |